Shell Commands

 Shell Compatibility

 ZSH and PowerShell don't work out of the box with Forge's shell command execution.
 Forge uses a restricted bash environment for security and consistency across platforms.
-If you're using ZSH or PowerShell as your default shell, some shell-specific features, aliases, or functions will not be available when executing commands through Forge.
+If you're using ZSH or PowerShell as your default shell, some shell-specific features, aliases, and functions will not be available when executing commands through Forge.

 Workaround: Use standard POSIX-compliant commands or explicitly call your preferred shell: